spatie/laravel-migrate-fresh/README.md

 ## Requirements

-This command supports MySQL and PostgreSQL databases.
+This command supports MySQL, sqlite and PostgreSQL databases.

 ## Installation